 In April of 2008, Martin was appointed team manager of England’s national rugby union team, immediately leading them to a victory over Pacific Islands.
 In the Six Nations Championship 2009, he then secured three more wins for the team against Italy (36-11), France (34-10) and Scotland (26-12).
 Due to the pressures of coaching an elite rugby team, Martin developed strategies to remaining calm during a conflict and maximise success.

-Book Martin Johnson, A Respected After-Dinner Speaker
+Book Martin Johnson as an After-Dinner Speaker

 There are few speakers like Martin Johnson.
 This World Cup-winning captain can read his audience, understand the theme of an event and tailor his speeches accordingly, in order to ensure a positive experience for all who attend.
 Talking candidly about his experience, Martin brings his audience onto the pitch with him, to give them a close-up insight into professional rugby playing.